Shakespeare by the Sea, Newfoundland: History

-The company was founded in 1993 by Aiden Flynn and Danielle Irvine, and was under the artistic direction of Jennifer (Jenn) Deon from 1995–2014.
-Ian Campbell served as Artistic Director from 2015–2017.
-Paul Rowe took up the Artistic Director role in 2018 and the festival instituted a General Manager role for the first time.
+The company was founded in 1993 by Aiden Flynn and Danielle Irvine, and was under the artistic direction of Jennifer (Jenn) Deon from 1995 to 2014.
+Ian Campbell served as artistic director from 2015 to 2017.
+Paul Rowe took up the artistic director role in 2018 and the festival instituted a General Manager role for the first time.
 The General Manager position is currently filled by Sandra Mills.

 The Shakespeare by the Sea Festival is the longest running outdoor summer theatre event in the St. John's area and celebrated its 25th season in 2017.
 Since 1993, the Festival has been performing the works of Shakespeare all around the St. John's area.
 In addition to works by the Bard, the festival also strives to produce works that highlight the province of Newfoundland and Labrador.
 An original piece, "The Curious Case in the Colony" was written by local playwright Chris Hibbs, and sees Sherlock Holmes and John Watson visit the once British colony to solve a mystery.
 Celebrated storyteller and musician Kelly Russell (musician) has also performed a one-man show in partnership with the festival.
 In 2020, because of the COVID-19 pandemic, the festival instituted their first "virtual" festival, consisting of a virtual reading of 'Pericles: Prince of Tyre', and a series of recorded short scenes called 'Shakespeare Shorts'.
 The festival returned to in person performances in 2021 with a physical re-mount of "Pericles: Prince of Tyre" as they originally envisioned, with additional writing by Andy Jones.
-The same year, Mallory Fisher took over the Artistic Director title.
+The same year, Mallory Fisher took over the artistic director title.

 Shakespeare by the Sea Festival Inc. is a registered charity (No. 891781841RR0001) with the Canada Revenue Agency and is a member of the Shakespeare Theatre Association and the Institute of Outdoor Drama.